Chris Martin, Rihanna back new Jay Z streaming music service

 Musicians complain they are not being properly compensated for digital music rights.
 Additionally, music downloads have been shrinking as streaming services boom in popularity.

-Last year, Taylor Swift pulled her entire catalog from Spotify in a shocking move.
-Swift's catalog is available on Tidal but her latest "1989" is not.
+Last year, Taylor Swift pulled her entire catalogue from Spotify in a shocking move.
+Swift's catalogue is available on Tidal but her latest "1989" is not.

 Tidal has deals for rights with all the major record labels, a representative with the company said.